githubuser-684/versatools/README.md

 ### files/config.json

-(All attributes are mandatory.
+All attributes are mandatory.
 Removing them will break the program.
-Here are default values)

-View config.json template [here](https://github.com/GarryyBD/versatools/blob/main/templates/config.json)

 ### files/cookies.txt